Differences Between Cost Center and Profit Center

-A profit center is a center which generates revenues, profits, and costs.
+A profit center is a center that generates revenues, profits, and costs.

-For example, we can take sales department.
-Sales department of an organization is a profit center because sales department ensures how much revenues will be earned, how much expenses should organization incur to sell the products/services, and how much profits would the company make as a result.
+For example, we can take the sales department.
+An organization’s sales department is a profit center because the sales department ensures how much revenues will be earned, how much expenses the organization should incur to sell the products/services, and how much profits the company would make as a result.

 Profit centers are the reasons for which business is run.
 Without profit centers, it would be impossible for a business to perpetuate.

 Of course, profit centers are backed up by cost centers to generate profits, but the functions of profit centers are also noteworthy.